 Our concept

-The Kindergarten Schmetterling developed the Kindergarten Schmetterling Education/Pedagogy.
-It is based on the Viennese curriculum and integrates established elements from the Montessori education as well as sensory integration, psychomotor activity, elementary music education, art education, media education, social education and linguistics.
+The kindergarten Schmetterling is oriented towards the Viennese educational plan and integrates, among other things, long-proven elements from Montessori education as well as sensory integration, Emilia Reggio, psychomotricity, elementary music education, art education, media education, social education, Marte Meo and linguistics.

-An appreciative mindset is very important to us.
-Every child has his/her own rhythm and personal approach to materials and humans.
-Our learning opportunities address the children’s emotional, social, physical and cognitive areas, thus promoting the development of their entire personality.
+An appreciative attitude is particularly important to us.
+Every child has its own rhythm and its own approach to material and people.
+Our educational offers address the children in emotional, social, physical and cognitive areas and thus promote the development of the overall personality.

-We guide the children through their first years and help them open the doors to many areas of life.
-We agree to an educational partnership with the parents, meaning that we work very closely with each other.
+We accompany the children through their first years and give them access to many areas of life.
+We enter into an educational partnership with the parents.
+This means that we work very closely together.

-A regular exchange of information is essential for us since one can only cater to the child when one knows what is going on.
-However, we cannot and do not wish to replace a parental role.
-We can only be active in accompanying you and the child.
+A regular exchange of information is essential for us, as we can only respond to the child if we know what is on their mind.
+However, we cannot and do not want to replace the parents’ home.
+We can only act as a companion.

-By attending interface-meetings at schools and kindergartens, the transitions can be reflected upon and constantly improved.
+By participating in meetings between schools and kindergartens, the transitions are reflected upon and continuously improved.

 What makes Kindergarten Schmetterling so special